 The fundamental aim of this project is to obtain and apply naturalistic, on-road and test track data to define the comfort zone boundaries for drivers passing through intersections at times when LTAP encroachment might occur.
 By observing invariant driver behavior and documenting the factors that trigger within-driver variability, we aim to define the driver´s contextually-sensitive comfort zone boundaries.
 Definition of these boundaries and the dynamic factors that influence them will inform the design of adaptive ADAS systems for intersections.

-Forskare vid Mechanics and Maritime Sciences, Vehicle Safety, Accident Prevention
+Forskare vid Chalmers, Mechanics and Maritime Sciences, Vehicle Safety, Accident Prevention

 Funding Chalmers participation during 2012–2015 with 3,563,000.00 SEK